kvasnetskyi/CombineDemo/README.md

 These are most often used to connect Combine with imperative code.
 For example, when you have a delegate method and you want to create a publisher that will publish some data, exactly at the moment when this method is called.

-Subjects have a ```Rubysend``` method that you can use to send the data you want, a completion or an error.
+Subjects have a ```send``` method that you can use to send the data you want, a completion or an error.

 There are two types of ыubjects in the framework:
 * PassthroughSubject